Professional Services Volunteering Over 50

 When we use the term professional services in volunteering we often think about organizations devoted to medical work and teaching.
 We tend to forget that there are other opportunities available in professional volunteering.
 Law, accounting, finance, business, agriculture and engineering are just a few of the areas of expertise being sought by volunteer organizations.
 These organizations provide an excellent opportunity for professionals to use their experience and training to contribute to important and worthwhile international projects.

 While researching this article I contacted seven organizations that have professional volunteer programs.
-They are: International Senior Lawyers Project (ISLP), Financial Services Volunteer Corps (FSVC), ACDI/VOCA, CNFA, The International Executive Service Corps (IESC), Engineers Without Borders (EWB), and CHF International (CHF).
+They are: International Senior Lawyers Project (ISLP), Financial Services Volunteer Corps (FSVC), ACDI/VOCA, CNFA, The International Executive Service Corps (IESC), Engineers Without Borders (EWB), and Global Communities.
 All of the organizations were enthusiastic about recruiting qualified volunteers.

 There are guidelines and parameters that each of the organizations use to choose volunteers.
 Diana Roach, Director of Volunteer Programs at ACDI/VOCA said that her organization develops their volunteer needs within existing field projects.
 The volunteer must have the technical experience that has been requested by the field project.
 ACDI/VOCA also likes the volunteer candidate to have at least ten years of experience in their specialty.
 Scott Clark who heads-up the CNFA Farmer to Farmer Program said, “We seek out highly qualified and experienced professionals with a solid basis in their given specialty area.
 In many cases, these are late-career professionals or retirees who have had many decades of experience.
 In other cases, our volunteers are in their early to mid-career stage, but have highly specific technical skills, excellent agricultural education skills, or both.”